 In this paper we are interested in a more general approach to the concept of reduced rank.
-In \cite{raggiprime}, it was introduced a notion of prime submodule of a given module.
-Hence, it is natural to consider the prime radical of a module $M$, that is, the intersection of all prime submodules of $M$.
-In order to get a more general context, we will work on the category $\sm$.
-We will say that a module $M$ has finite reduced rank in $\sm$ if the module of quotients $\mathcal{Q}_\gamma(M)$ has finite length in the quotient category $\sm/\gamma$ where $\gamma$ is the hereditary torsion theory in $\sm$ cogenerated by the $M$-injective hull of $M/\mathfrak{L}(M)$ where $\mathfrak{L}(M)$ is the prime radical of $M$.
-As in the case of rings, we show that every module $M$ with Krull dimension has finite reduced rank in $\sm$.
-Also, we explore when the finite reduced rank is preserved by submodules, taking factor modules or direct sums.
-We also prove that the finite reduced rank is preserved under equivalences between categories of the type $\sm$.
-This extends the fact that finite reduced rank on rings is a Morita invariant property.
+A new notion of a prime submodule of a given module was introduced in \cite{raggiprime}, using the product of submodules defined in \cite{BicanPr}.
+It is then natural to consider the prime radical of a module $M$: the intersection of all prime submodules of $M$, which we will denote by $\mathfrak{L}(M)$.
+The appropriate context in which to work appears to be the category $\sm$ of all modules subgenerated by $M$.
+We will say that a module $M$ has finite reduced rank in $\sm$ if the module of quotients $\mathcal{Q}_\gamma(M)$ has finite length in the quotient category $\sm/\gamma$, where $\gamma$ is the hereditary torsion theory in $\sm$ cogenerated by the $M$-injective hull of $M/\mathfrak{L}(M)$.
+As in the case of rings, we show if $M$ has Krull dimension and is a projective generator of $\sm$, then $M$ has finite reduced rank in $\sm$.
+This provides an interesting class of examples of the general theory.

-Given a module $M$ with endomorphism ring $S$, we study when $S$ has finite reduced rank in Mod-$S$.
-One of our goals is to extend the Small's Theorem for $S$.
-For, we give a notion of the condition of regularity in $S$ and we prove that $M$ has finite reduced rank in $\sm$ and satisfies that regularity condition if and only if $S$ is a right order in an Artinian ring.
-Here, we must to say that this Artinian ring is the endomorphism ring of the module of quotients of $M$.
+The remainder of this paper is divided into sections as follows.
+In Section \ref{httsm}, we present some properties of hereditary torsion theories in the category $\sm$ that are needed in the following sections.

+In Section \ref{qcsgm}, we study the quotient category $\sm/\tau_g$, where $M$ is a semiprime Goldie module and $\tau_g$ is the hereditary torsion theory cogenerated by the $M$-injective hull of $M$ in $\sm$.
+Under the hypothesis that $M$ is projective in $\sm$, we prove in Theorem \ref{goldiefl} that for a Goldie module $M$ with $M$-injective hull $\widehat{M}$, the quotient category $\sm/\tau_g$ is discrete spectral and equivalent to Mod-$\End_R(\widehat{M})$ and that the module of quotients $\mathcal{Q}_{\tau_g}(M)$ is semisimple of finite length.
+As Corollary, we characterize a semiprime left Goldie ring $R$ in terms of its maximal left rings of quotients $Q_{max}^\ell(R)$ (Corollary \ref{qmax}).